 If you haven’t applied for redress, you can still make a submission.
 You can write about why you haven’t applied.
 Again, it is your story and we want to hear from you.

-From mid-August 2020 until 30 September 2020, you will be able to access a feedback study with pre-prepared questions.
+From 24 September 2020 until 23 October 2020, you will be able to access a feedback study with pre-prepared questions.

 Pre-prepared questions are a good option for people who want to provide feedback without writing a submission.

 You might choose to respond to pre-prepared questions if you don’t know exactly what you want to say, but want to give feedback.
 It is a great way to hear from many people and get an understanding of the range of experiences of the Scheme.

 The feedback questions will ask for your views on things like how you found the application process, how long it took for your application to be processed, what you thought about the redress decision, your experience accessing counselling and the direct personal response process.
 If you have not applied, there is a short version for you so you can tell us why you have not applied if you want to.

 We will not ask you to share your personal experience of abuse.
 We don’t need to know, we just want to hear whether you have been supported in your redress journey and whether we have met your expectations.